graphql/graphql-spec/spec/Section 2 -- Language.md

 **Variable use within Fragments**

-Query variables can be used within fragments.
-Query variables have global scope with a given operation, so a variable used within a fragment must be declared in any top-level operation that transitively consumes that fragment.
+Operation variables can be used within fragments.
+Operation variables have global scope with a given operation, so a variable used within a fragment must be declared in any top-level operation that transitively consumes that fragment.
 If a variable is referenced in a fragment and is included by an operation that does